-Benchmark Indicator Description/Comments Number of sources identified or eliminated Dry weather outfall screening was conducted on approximately 20% of the identified outfalls; there were 0 illicit discharges found.
+Benchmark Indicator Description/Comments Number of sources identified or eliminated Dry weather outfall screening was conducted on approximately 20% of identified outfalls; 1 illicit discharge was identified and corrected.
 Number of education materials developed 2 types of brochures, 1 flyer, and a stormwater quality website that address bacteria sources were developed and made available

 The permittees assess progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
-The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education opportunities conducted, and results of dry weather screening activities.
-After review, the permittees have maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believe the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark values.
+The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education opportunities conducted, number of lift stations inspected, number of sanitary sewer improvement projects, and results of dry weather screening activities.
+After review, the permittees have maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believe the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark value.